-The members of BCEC with special in-house, life-sustaining equipment are listed below.
-The President/CEO, receptionist, dispatcher, and other appropriate personnel will take extra precautions to minimize service interruptions to these locations.
+The members of BCEC with special in-house, life-sustaining equipment who contact the Cooperative submit a completed application with physician's certification.
+When a member is enrolled in our Critical Care listing, the President/CEO, receptionist, dispatcher, and/or other appropriate personnel will take extra precautions to minimize service interruptions to these locations.
 We will also attempt to warn these customers in case of emergency and inform them of any planned outage.